How much caffeine is in green tea & matcha?

 Green tea comes in many varieties, including matcha, sencha, and gyokuro.
 The precise amount of caffeine in green tea will depend on the type of tea and how it’s brewed.

-The most common type of green tea (sencha) has a moderate amount of caffeine.
+The most familiar green tea (sencha) has moderate caffeine.

 Green tea caffeine levels

-Many recent studies have focused on caffeine from 8-ounce (237 ml.) cups of green tea and coffee.
+Many recent studies have focused on caffeine from 8-ounce (237 ml.) green tea and coffee cups.

-The amount of caffeine in coffee varies depends on the type of beans, how they are roasted, and the method of brewing.
+The amount of caffeine in coffee varies depending on the type of beans, roasting technique, and the brewing method.

 An 8-ounce cup of brewed loose-leaf green tea contains between 25 and 40 mg of caffeine.

-An eight-ounce cup of coffee has considerably more- somewhere between 70 and 140 mg of caffeine depending on potency.
+Depending on potency, an eight-ounce cup of coffee has considerably more- between 70 and 140 mg of caffeine.
 Espresso coffee is more potent and contains more.

 Matcha contains more caffeine than brewed green tea

-When you drink matcha you consume the leaves.
-Matcha is also more concentrated, so it contains more caffeine (by volume) than other green teas.
+When you drink matcha, you consume the leaves.
+Matcha is also more concentrated and contains more caffeine (by volume) than other green teas.

 The servings are usually smaller, though.
-A bowl of Ceremonial-grade matcha is prepared with about 4-6 ounces of water and it contains more caffeine than a cup of brewed tea.
+About 4-6 ounces of water for Ceremonial-grade matcha.
+There is more caffeine than a cup of brewed tea.

 How much more?
 A bowl of matcha contains about 60-80 mg. of caffeine.
 Like coffee, the precise amount depends on potency.